ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/local_order_process_with_invoice_in_pdf.md

 #### Owner of the shop

-This email is also a copy of the email that is send to the buyer.
+Owner of the shop also receives a copy of the email that is sent to the buyer.
-And special message and subject are set for it.
+A special message and subject are set for it.

 - `shop_owner_mail_subject` (Set in the email configuration)
 - `email_shop_owner_intro_text` (TextModule inside the backend)

-Therefore the variable `is_shop_owner` is set to true.
+This applies when the variable `is_shop_owner` is set to true.

 [Example .eml](../../../img/local_order_2.eml)

-`vendor/silversolutions/silver.e-shop/src/Siso/Bundle/LocalOrderManagementBundle/EventListener/OrderConfirmationListener.php`:
+`Siso/Bundle/LocalOrderManagementBundle/EventListener/OrderConfirmationListener.php`:

 ``` php
 $emailAddresses = $this->configResolver